Stein Variational Uncertainty-Adaptive Model Predictive Control: Parameter-induced Optimality Gap as Inference

-We outline a principled, non-parametric approach that guides parameter particles $\theta^i$ towards task-critical uncertainties by contextualizing SVGD as an inference problem over uncertain parameters, we define the log posterior distribution given a parameter prior $p(\theta)$ as a Boltzmann posterior,
+We outline a principled, non-parametric approach that guides parameter particles $\theta^i$ towards task-critical uncertainties by contextualizing SVGD as an inference problem over uncertain parameters.
+We define the log posterior distribution given a parameter prior $p_0(\theta)$ as a Boltzmann posterior,

-where $p(\mathcal{O}|\theta)$ is defined as the expected negative optimality gap commonly used in relevant Stein literature \cite{lee2024steinvariationalergodicsearch,lambert2021steinvariationalmodelpredictive}, and $z$ is a constant that is often ignored in the optimization.
-By defining the likelihood observations as such, we explicitly characterize model optimality variations induced by uncertain parameters that directly impacts the Stein flow.
-We utilize this posterior approximation to the target $q$ by evolving initialized Stein particles $\{ \theta^i\}_{i=1}^N \forall i \in \mathbb{Z}_+$ by computing steepest descent $\phi^*$ using Stein's identity given prior $p(\theta)$,
+where $p(\mathcal{O}|\theta)$ is the observation likelihood via an exponentiated optimality gap $p(\mathcal{O}\mid\theta) \propto \exp(\delta\mathcal{L}(x_{0:t_h},u_{0:t_h},\theta))$, commonly used in relevant Stein literature \cite{lee2024steinvariationalergodicsearch,lambert2021steinvariationalmodelpredictive}, in which we explicitly characterize model optimality variations induced by uncertain parameters that directly impacts the Stein flow.
+Also note that $z$ is a constant that is often ignored in the optimization.
+We utilize this posterior approximation to the target $q$ by evolving initialized Stein particles $\{ \theta^i\}_{i=1}^N$ by computing steepest descent $\phi^*$ using Stein's identity given prior $p_0(\theta)$,